 Faculty have the ability to create an interactive online classroom with Microsoft Teams.
 Teams supports group conversations, video conferencing (up to 49 screens), virtual breakout rooms and the ability to chat and share files.
 A team is automatically created for all courses.
 New to Microsoft Teams?
 View the Quick Guide (PDF)

-In a HyFlex classroom, the instructor will schedule the recurring meeting in Teams.
+In a Standard classroom, the instructor may schedule the recurring meeting in Teams.
 In the room, there is no Microsoft Teams computer panel, the instructor joins the Teams class on her/his laptop and shares the material to all remote participants screens simultaneously.
 In order to display in the physical room, the instructor connects to the projector/screen using Airmedia/Solstice (if available) or with an HDMI cable.
 Students are also able to share their screens/content with the entire class via Teams.

 The Microsoft Teams software may be accessed via the web, desktop versions for Windows and Apple Macintosh platforms, as well as Apple and Android mobile devices.
 For the best experience, all students and faculty are encouraged to turn on the new Microsoft Teams Experience.